Oral cavity tumors—a look inside the mouth can provide clarity

 Cause and origin

-The exact cause of cell degeneration and tumor formation in the oral cavity is unknown.
+The exact reason why cells in the oral cavity degenerate, leading to the development of a tumor, is unknown.
 However, it is believed that many different factors are involved.
-Hereditary factors, environmental conditions, and nutrition all play a role.
-In addition, our four-legged friends are living longer, giving tumors more time to develop.
+Hereditary factors as well as environmental and nutritional conditions play a role.
+In addition, our pets are living longer, giving tumors more time to develop.

-The tumors often grow in hard-to-see areas of the mouth and are therefore usually only discovered at an advanced stage of the disease, as the animals do not show any obvious symptoms at first.
-Depending on the location and size of the tumor, the first visible signs may be difficulty eating.
-Chewing and swallowing cause pain, which is why food is sometimes dropped from the mouth or refused altogether.
-Refusal to chew, bloody saliva, chewing on one side, non-healing mucous membrane wounds, or bad breath can also be signs of a mouth cavity tumor.
-If you suspect a mouth cavity tumor, you should take your animal to a veterinarian for examination immediately.
+The tumors often grow in areas of the oral cavity that are difficult to see.
+In addition, affected animals do not show any obvious symptoms at first.
+As a result, oral cavity tumors are usually only discovered at an advanced stage of the disease.
+Depending on the location and size of the tumor, the first visible sign may be difficulty eating.
+Chewing and swallowing cause pain for the animals, which is why they sometimes drop food from their mouths or refuse to eat altogether.
+Other signs may include refusal to chew, bloody saliva, chewing on one side only, non-healing mucosal wounds, or bad breath.
+If you suspect a mouth cavity tumor, you should take your pet to your veterinarian for an examination immediately.

 Benign tumors of the oral cavity